Completing your 2022 Whole Herd Test for Irish Johne’s Control Programme

 - Bulls – Test using a blood sample, so you will need to arrange with your veterinary practitioner.

-- Dry or sick cows – Use a blood sample if they missed milk testing and are not getting back into milk, or use a milk sample.
+- Dry or sick cows – Use a blood sample if they missed the milk recording testing and if they are not getting back into milk in the herd.

 - Cull cows – These must be tested if they are on your farm when you start your testing for the year.
 Use a blood sample if animals are not going back into the milking herd.
 For future years, plan to remove them from your farm before you start Johne’s disease milk testing or include them in the testing.